The 2019-20 Board of Trustees

 - Oversee the legal affairs of the school

 The bylaws allow for a total of 31 Trustees.
 The Head of School serves as a non-voting member of the Board.
-Trustees are elected by the Board to serve up to two consecutive three year terms, with an option for an additional two-year term.
-Get to know our current Board members.
+Trustees are elected by the Board to serve up to two consecutive three-year terms, with an option for an additional two-year term.

 There are eight standing committees of the Board, with a majority of members who are Trustees.
 In addition, ad hoc committees are created as needed.
 The standing committees are: